You are here

 - If a student is experiencing financial hardships, fee waivers may be approved by our Director.

 Below are forms that students will need to fill out prior to starting services with us.
 Forms can be printed and returned to front office staff when making appointment.
 For new clients please fill out all forms in the new client section.
 For returning clients please fill out all forms in the return clients section.
-If you have any questions about our forms please contact Trista Gibbons our Associate Director.
+If you have any questions about our forms please contact Theresa Ortega our Administrative Assistant

-Due to COVID-19 we are currently asking students to fill out the following forms and return them by email to Trista Gibbons our Associate Director.
-(Trista.Gibbons@indstate.edu)
+* Important* Due to COVID-19 we are currently asking students to fill out the following forms and return them by emailing Theresa Ortega (Theresa.Ortega@indstate.edu) at least 24 hours prior to your appointment.

 - New Clients